-The size of the hole drilled is designed to match the size of the rivet rubber sleeve or the screw with weather seal inserted.
+The size of the hole drilled is designed to match the size of the rivet rubber sleeve.
 The use of other tools for this purpose may reduce fixing capacity and reduce the weather resistance of the system.
 DO NOT use hammering action when drilling.
 For efficiency you can neatly stack 3 or 4 sheets and drill through all at the same time.
-Take care to avoid damaging the panel with the drill chuck when approaching the end of the hole by using a timber block.
+Take care to avoid damaging the panel with the drill chuck when approaching the end of the hole by using a timber